How does this work?

 Please read the guidelines, these FAQs and the terms of conditions of the programme on this website.
 If you are unsure that your proposed project is eligible, or have any questions relating to your application, please complete this form quoting your application number if you have already lodged it or received funding.
 We aim to answer your email within three working days.

-The Max e-Grants programme provides small grants of up to $5,000 per grant to Ministry of Education licensed New Zealand schools and pre-schools to support children aged 4-18 years to achieve educational participation.
+The Max e-Grants programme provides small grants of up to $5,000 per grant to Ministry of Education licensed New Zealand schools to support children aged 5-18 years to achieve educational participation.
 The aim of the programme is to support students experiencing disadvantage or isolation.

 This programme does not support family daycare, or homeschool/correspondence students, or schools that are run by organisations that have charitable status and support their activities with general fundraising.